Multiple Ways to Trade the Head and Shoulders Chart Pattern

 The head and shoulders is a common technical analysis reversal pattern, showing that the price trajectory of an asset may be changing.
-Learn the pros and cons of the pattern, how it can be used for analysis and some different ways to trade it.
-Also learn about the not-often-discussed head and shoulders continuation pattern.
+Learn the pros and cons of the head and shoulders chart pattern, how it can be used for analysis and some different ways to trade it.
+Also, learn about the not-often-discussed head and shoulders continuation pattern.

 Price is the ultimate indicator.
 It always shows when a reversal is under way.
 A reversal is a transition from an uptrend to a downtrend, or vice versa.
 While price always eventually reveals the reversal, there are patterns that highlight when it is starting.
 The head and shoulders pattern is one of those patterns.
 The pattern itself actually represents the transitions from uptrend to downtrend (and an inverse head and shoulders pattern shows the transition from downtrend to uptrend).